openjdk/jextract/doc/GUIDE.md

 `DYLD_LIBRARY_PATH` (Mac), or `PATH` (Windows).
 See the section on [library loading](#library-loading) for more information.

-Besides these options, it is also possible to filter the output of jextract using one of the `--include-XXX` options that jextract has.
+Besides these options, it is also possible to filter the output of jextract using one of the `--include-XYZ` options that jextract has.
 See the section on [filtering](#filtering) for a more detailed overview.
 See also the full list of command line options [here](#command-line-option-reference).